-The Company's share-based compensation program grant awards include stock options and restricted stock awards.
+The Company's share-based compensation program grant awards include stock options and restricted stock awards to employees, directors and consultants.
 The fair value of stock option grants is estimated as of the date of the grant using the Black-Scholes option pricing model.
 The fair value of restricted stock awards is based on the fair value of the Company's common stock on the date of the grant.
-The fair value of the stock-based awards are then expensed over the requisite service period, generally the vesting period, for each award.
+The fair value of the stock-based awards is then expensed over the requisite service period, generally the vesting period, for each award.